gfw-api/gfw-user-api/README.md

-# GFW GeoStore API
+# GFW User API
-This repository is the microservice that it implement the geostore funcionality and exposed the /geostore endpoint in the apigateway
+This repository is the microservice that it implement the user funcionality and exposed the /user endpoint in the apigateway

 ## First time user
 Perform the following steps: